 Described as “a voice to watch out for” by CBC’s Bill Richardson, Joseph Glaser’s music draws inspiration from instruments and the people who play them to create meaningful dialogue on stage.
-Currently pursuing a Master’s degree at McGill University in Montreal studying underJean Lesage, his thesis explores the relationship between physical gesture and instrumental sound.
-Joseph holds a degree from the University of British Columbia where he studied under Jocelyn Morlock, Dorothy Chang, Keith Hamel and Stephen Chatman.
+A recent graduate of the Master’s degree at McGill University in Montreal studying under Jean Lesage, his thesis explored the relationship between physical gesture and instrumental sound.
+Having had many years of training as a dancer, Joseph looks at composition with a choreographic eye leading to pieces that are as much about physicality as they are about sound.
+Joseph also holds a degree from the University of British Columbia where he studied with Jocelyn Morlock, Dorothy Chang, Keith Hamel and Stephen Chatman.

 Joseph has had his works performed across the country in Vancouver, Toronto, and Montreal.
 Notable performances include premieres by the Toy Piano Composers, McGill Contemporary Music Ensemble under Guillaume Burgogne, Caution Tape Sound Collective, the Gryphon Trio and the Amici Chamber Ensemble among others.
 Joseph is the Co-founder of ear camera, an experimental music collective based in Montreal.